Fern davin.50webs.com

 • Hyperlinks from page 1 page 2.

-• Hyperlinks to sections in an HTML document.
+• Hyperlinks to sections in an H.T.M.L. document.

-• Hyperlinks to websites on the Internet.
+• Hyperlinks to Websites on the Internet.

 • Image formats: BMP, GIF, JPG and PNG

-• Adding images to an HTML document.
+• Adding images to an H.T.M.L. document.

 • Three possible image alignments.